plast-lab/doop/README.md

 ### Using LogicBlox as the Datalog engine of choice

-In order to use LogicBlox instead of the Soufflé engine you can provide the --Xlb argument.
+In order to use LogicBlox instead of the Soufflé engine, you can provide the --Xlb argument.
 Be warned that this will use older analysis logic and thus some Java features (such as lambdas, dynamic proxies, or Android-specific behavior) may not be handled successfully.

 ```bash
 ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --dacapo --id lb-antlr --Xlb
 ```

-#### Warning: For the latest features we recommend using Soufflé
+#### Warning: For the latest features, we recommend using Soufflé

 ### Android Analysis